Augustin Călin (footballer)

-Augustin Călin (born 5 August 1973) is a retired Romanian football player.
+Augustin Călin (born 5 August 1973) is a Romanian former professional footballer who played as an attacking midfielder.

-Player career
+Playing career

-As a player, he played for several Romanian clubs such as Universitatea Craiova, Steaua București, Dinamo București and Oțelul Galați.
+As a player, Călin played for several Romanian clubs such as Universitatea Craiova, Steaua București, Dinamo București and Oțelul Galați.
 He also played in China for Liaoning and Henan Jianye and in Italy for lower league sides Trento Calcio and Maceratese.
 He retired in 2006.